 Our 2-bedroom condo suites are the perfect home base to explore all of the things to do in Marco Island.
 The largest of the Ten Thousand Islands, Marco Island has six miles of sandy beaches and miles of waterways, perfect for a variety of water activities from swimming to fishing, paddle boarding and kayaking, and so much more!
-Take to the water on your own or consider a guided tour.
+Take to the water on your own or consider a guided tour while staying at Olde Mill Inn & Suites, one of the best hotels in Marco Island.
 Head to town for a day of shopping and an evening of dining on the freshest seafood.
 Not sure where to start with so many things to do in Marco Island?
 Look no further then our curated list below.

 1. All Aboard the Princess Charter

 On a romantic getaway?
 Bringing the whole family to the island?
 Whatever brings you to our shores, the Marco Island Princess has a boat tour for you.
 Enjoy everything from a lunch or dinner cruise to a nature and history tour—you can even host a private event aboard the charter.
 Let the crew do the heavy lifting and enjoy a cruise through Marco's waters and the Gulf of Mexico.

 Get up-close-and-personal with the wildlife that inhabit the Everglades on this unique airboat tour.
 Speedy's carries a maximum of six passengers for a more private tour and is the only boat tour that can take you through the Grasslands and Mangrove Jungles.